dret/webconcepts/concepts/media-type/application/mods+xml.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/mods+xml"
 title:         "Media Type: application/mods+xml"
+concept-name:  Media Type
+concept-value: application/mods+xml
 description: "An XML schema for a bibliographic element set that may be used for a variety of purposes, and particularly for library applications."
 ---